Nikanor Svechin: Biography

-But outstanding feats of courage and bravery were shown by him in a two–day hot battle in front of Gisgübel and Kulm.
+He also took part in a battle in front of Gisgübel and Kulm.
 On the night of August 15–16, Count Osterman, at whose disposal, among other troops, was the 1st Guards Infantry Division, received an order from the commander–in–chief to move with the troops entrusted to him to join the main army, to the city of Teplitz.
 According to the disposition sent to him, Count Osterman was supposed to go through the village of Maxen, which lay aside from the direct direction to Teplitz.
-But, realizing that by this movement he opens the way for the enemy in Teplitz, Osterman decided to violate the order and try to break through in a direct direction to Teplitz, and by this he showed a brilliant example of personal initiative, which was fully justified by the consequences.
+But, realizing that by this movement he opens the way for the enemy in Teplitz, Osterman decided to violate the order and try to break through in a direct direction to Teplitz.
 The path of his advance lay through the village of Gisgübel, located between Pirna and Peterswald.
-As soon as our vanguard approached Gisgübel, it was met with artillery and rifle fire from the French, who wanted to stop our advance.
+As soon as the vanguard approached Gisgübel, it was met with artillery and rifle fire from the French, who wanted to stop its advance.
 At the head of the avant–garde was the Preobrazhensky Life Guards Regiment.
 Immediately, the regiment was stopped and Svechin, with the battalion entrusted to him, was ordered to overturn the French.
 Preobrazhentsy quickly rushed forward, hit with bayonets and overturned the enemy.
 The attack of the 2nd Battalion was so swift that in the tail of the column they did not notice that the warheads were in action.
 Count Osterman, watching Svechin's attack, applauded him, exclaiming: "Bravo!", and then turned to him with the words: "I have never seen such a brilliant attack", and presented the lower ranks of the 2nd Battalion with 150 ducats.